FactomProject/FactomDocs/whitepaper.md

 **Time Stamping**

-Factom data is time stamped by the Bitcoin network.
+Factom data is time stamped and made irreversible by the Bitcoin network.
 User's data is as secure as any other Bitcoin transaction.
 A compact proof of existence is possible for any data entered into the Factom system.
-The time stamp is also a key to query a peer-to-peer Distributed Hash Table (DHT, similar to Bittorrent) in order to retrieve all the data which was time stamped.
+The Bitcoin entry is also a key to query a peer-to-peer Distributed Hash Table (DHT, similar to BitTorrent) in order to retrieve all the data which was time stamped.

 Data is organized into block structures, and combined via a Merkle trees.
 Every 10 minutes, the data set is frozen and submitted to the Bitcoin network.
 Since Bitcoin has an unpredictable block time, there may be more or fewer than one Factom time stamp per Bitcoin block.

-Bitcoin block time stamps themselves have a fluid idea of time.
-They have a 2 hour flexibility from reality [1].
+Bitcoin internal header block times themselves have a fluid idea of time.
+They have a 2 hour flexibility from reality [1](https://en.bitcoin.it/wiki/Block_timestamp).
 Factom will provide its own internal time stamps which conform with standard time systems.
 Since Factom places high importance on time stamping, it will be a closely audited part of the system.

-The user data time stamps will be assigned when they are received at the server.
-A federated server network bounds the assigned server to within a 1 minute time frame.
-The server is not allowed to time stamp outside of that time frame.
-The time spans between when a Factom block is opened and when it is closed.
-On closing, the federated server network generates consensus and cumulatively time stamps each other's data.
+The user data ordering will be assigned when received at the server.
+A federated server network bounds the assigned server to within a 1 minute time frame; the time between when a Factom block is opened and closed.
+The server is not allowed to time stamp its data collection outside of that time frame.
+On closing, the federated server network generates consensus and cumulatively time stamp each other's data.

 As a general note, the data could have existed long before it was time stamped.
 Factom only proves the data did not originate after the time stamp.

 The Merkle Root for the Factom block (effectively a time stamp) is entered into the Bitcoin blockchain with a spending transaction.
 The spend includes an output with an OP_RETURN.
-This method is the least damaging to the Bitcoin network of the various ways to time stamp data.
-[2]  The first eight bytes of the available 40 following the OP_RETURN code would be a designator tag.
+This method is the least damaging to the Bitcoin network of the various ways to time stamp data [2](http://bitzuma.com/posts/op-return-and-the-future-of-bitcoin/).
+The first eight bytes of the available 40 following the OP_RETURN code would be a designator tag.
 The designator tag indicates the transaction could be a Factom tag.
 Other qualifiers are required, but the tag eliminates most of the OP_RETURN entries that would otherwise need to be inspected.

 The Merkle Root time stamp will be entered into the Bitcoin blockchain by one of the members in the federation.
 The server delegated to time stamp the federation’s collected data creates a small BTC transaction.
 The transaction will be broadcast to the Bitcoin network, and be included in a Bitcoin block.